 5. Setting the Annual Budget

 The Trust must have the full board to approve a balanced budget for the forthcoming financial year and must minute the approval.
+The board MUST approve any significant changes to that budget, for the financial year to 31st August, which can draw on unspent funds brought forward from previous years.
+The board MUST minute its approval.

 The budget process follows an annual planning annual cycle which is contained in Appendix 2.
+This includes a budget forecast return outturn by 21st May and a 3-year budget forecast return by 30th July.

 The Executive Business Manager, in liaison with the Headteacher, is responsible for preparing and obtaining approval for the annual budget.
 The approved budget must be submitted to the DfE by the published timetable each year.